-Unfortunately, in many cases, the cause of the failure is the legacy software used to protect PHI, which isn't suited to the types of data generated within today's complex computing environment.
-It is also not purposefully designed to manage or monitor the access by thousands of identities, both human and non-human, that ultimately gain access to the information, legitimately or otherwise.
+Unfortunately, in many cases, the cause of the failure is the legacy software used to protect PHI, which isn’t suited to the types of data generated within today’s complex computing environment.
+It is also not purposefully designed to manage or monitor the access by thousands of identities, both person and non-person, that ultimately gain access to the information, legitimately or otherwise.
 Without appropriate technology and safeguards in place to guard against these access intrusions, many healthcare companies will continue to be targeted by cyberthieves.

 The 2019 numbers are alarming: